mchlrhw/rust-llvm-calculator/README.md

 # The calculator using Inkwell and Rust Peg

-This is my first llvm project. 🎉
+This is my first llvm project.

-This project uses Rust Peg to parse, Inkwell to compile.
+This project uses `peg` to parse and `inkwell` to compile.

-Using Failure, This project handle errors effectively.
+Using `thiserror` and `anyhow`, this project handles errors effectively.

 You can run: